-First Impressions Volunteers: I'm sure you've heard our tagline, "Bringing People and Pets Together."
+First Impressions Volunteers: I'm sure you've heard our tagline, "Saving Lives, Completing Families."
 Want to help us mean what we say?
-We want the Seattle Humane Society to be a valuable community resource that people turn to with anything animal-related.
+We want Seattle Humane to be a valuable community resource that people turn to with anything animal-related.
 To accomplish this, we focus on creating a warm, friendly and welcoming first impression with visitors.
 That's why we're looking for First Impressions Volunteers — supporters with an outgoing and compassionate personality who enjoy talking to people who love animals.
 As a First Impressions Volunteer, you will be our front door gatekeeper and greeter for the administration building.
-By directing visitors with a smile, you would ensure the Seattle Humane Society puts its best "paw" forward with fellow community members!
+By directing visitors with a smile, you would ensure Seattle Humane puts its best "paw" forward with fellow community members!
 Shifts are 3 hours and start times vary based on availability.

 Help with Special Events

 Volunteers play a pivotal role in the fundraising activities that make the work of Seattle Humane possible.
 You can get involved by assisting on one or more of the special events that take place each year.
 Opportunities are available in planning, preparing for the event(s) and assignments on the day of the event(s).
 Events include Tuxes & Tails Gala, Catapalooza and Walk for the Animals.

 Assist in our Education Department

 Tour Guides: The Tour Volunteer is responsible for assisting Seattle Humane with community outreach efforts by leading educational and information tours of the SH campus.
 By teaching the importance of animal companionship, the Tour Volunteer assists staff in its work toward building lifelong relationships between people and their pets.
 Key Responsibilities include leading education tours of the Seattle Humane campus and acting as the liaison between the SH, the public, local business and organizations.